lazydoozer/prewave/README.md

 **Approach**
 1. Retrieve the prewave query terms from the HTTP API
 2. Process the retrieved query terms
-   a.
+   &emsp; a.
 Convert to lowercase for case-insensitive processing
-   b.
+   &emsp; b.
 Ensure only unique terms are made available for processing
-   c. if KeepOrder is not requried
+   &emsp; c. if KeepOrder is not requried
-      i.
-Splits the wuery term's text into individual words by space ii. convert to lowercase for case-insensitive processing iii.
+      &emsp; &emsp; &emsp; i.
+Splits the wuery term's text into individual words by space
+      &emsp; &emsp; &emsp; ii. convert to lowercase for case-insensitive processing
+      &emsp; &emsp; &emsp; iii.
 Ensure only unique terms that have been split are made available for processing
 3. Retrieve the prewave test alerts from the HTTP API
-4. Perform analyis of retrieve alerts to determines in which alert a query term occurs.
+4. Perform analyis of retrieve alerts to determines in which alert a query term occurs
-	a.
+   &emsp; a.
 Process each content within an alert
-	b.
-Converts the content’s text to lowercase to perform case-insensitive comparisons.
+   &emsp; b.
+Converts the content’s text to lowercase to perform case-insensitive comparisons
-	c.
-For each term, check if the term exists as a whole word in the content.
+   &emsp; c.
+For each term, check if the term exists as a whole word in the content
-		i.
-I have used regex.QuoteMeta is a function from the regexp package that escapes all special characters in a string so that the string can be used as a literal
+      &emsp; &emsp; &emsp; i. regex.QuoteMeta which is a function that escapes all special characters in a string so that the string can be used as a literal
-	d.
+   &emsp; d.
 Count the number of occurances that the term matches
-5. Provide a readable summary of the analyis conducted
+6. Provide a readable summary of the analyis conducted
-	a. via output file at root of repo: prewave_results.json
+   &emsp; a. via output file at root of repo: prewave_results.json
-	b. via http by invoking curl localhost:8080/results
+   &emsp; b. via http by invoking curl localhost:8080/results